-Have You Ever Been in Foster Care?November 21, 2016 There are a number of resources serving those in foster care.
-Whether you're still in foster care or transitioning out, know that you're not alone!
-Learn more about groups and programs that provide support, housing, financial aid, and other services.
+Have You Ever Been in Foster Care?December 16, 2021 There are a number of resources here in Oregon and nationwide serving those in foster care.
+Whether you’re still in foster care or transitioning out, know that you’re not alone!
+Use the links below to learn more about groups and programs that provide support, housing, financial aid, and other services.

 Community Support, Mentorship, and Other Resources